Enrique Fernández Arbós: Career

+He died in 1939 at his summer home in San Sebastián, where he had been living after the Spanish Revolution of 1936.

 Music

 As a composer, Arbós is probably best known for his piano trio Tres Piezas Originales en Estilo Español.
 His violin pieces also enjoyed considerable popularity.
 In addition to these works, he wrote a zarzuela, El Centro de la Tierra (1895), which, for a brief period after its publication, was frequently performed in Spain.
 His orchestral arrangements of five pieces from Isaac Albéniz's Iberia are well known.
 In 1928, with the Madrid Symphony Orchestra, he recorded three of these, along with pieces by Manuel de Falla, Enrique Granados, Joaquín Turina, and himself; these recordings have been issued on compact disc by Dutton.